GriffinsNgeno/uwaziAI/README.md

-# transparencyAI 🏛️💰
+# Uwazi++AI 🏛️💰

 An AI-powered budget transparency platform designed to analyze Kenyan government budgets, provide insights, and generate helpful visualizations for citizens and stakeholders.

 ## 🎯 Project Overview

-**transparencyAI** leverages artificial intelligence to transform complex budget data into understandable insights, making government spending transparent and accessible to all Kenyans.
+**UwaziAI** leverages artificial intelligence to transform complex budget data into understandable insights, making government spending transparent and accessible to all Kenyans.

 ### Key Features